Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it creates temporary files/directories with unique, unpredictable names atomically to prevent race conditions.
-It differentiates itself from the sibling 'mkdir' tool by specifying it is not for persistent directories.
+The description clearly specifies the tool creates temporary files/directories with unique, unpredictable names atomically to prevent race conditions, distinguishing it from 'mkdir'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.